logical-and/cash-raven-sdk-guide/README.md

 </details>

 ### 2. Establish connection
-Take the user’s consent (on the “universal” version”) or just accept the agreement (on the “no agreement” version)
+Take the user’s consent or just accept the agreement (on the “no agreement” version)

-`--- --- --- --- Universal version --- --- --- ---`

 To establish a connection the Cash Raven and get the user’s consent to use the `connection.start(int logo, @Nullable String title,@Nullable Integer iconHeightInDp)` method.
 We provide a customizable agreement dialog.
 You can change the logo, title/promo text of the dialog, and customize the size of the logo.